First-order optimal codes for an adversarial nanopore channel: Introduction

-\paragraph*{Paper outline} The rest of the paper is organized as follows.
-Section~\ref{sec:model} formally introduces our channel model and present a few technical lemmas used throughout the paper.
-Section~\ref{sec:con} is devoted to the explicit construction of $t$-deletion-correcting codes for our channel model.
-Section~\ref{sec:bounds} presents existential bounds on the optimal code size.
+{\em Paper outline.} The rest of the paper is organized as follows.
+Section~\ref{sec:model} formally introduces our channel model and present several structural results used throughout the paper.
+Section~\ref{sec:bounds} establishes existential bounds on the optimal code size for the deletion-only nanopore channel.
+Section~\ref{sec:con} gives explicit constructions of $t$-deletion-correcting codes for this channel.
+Section~\ref{sec:edit} presents constructions of $t$-edit-correcting codes.
 Finally, Section~\ref{sec:re} discusses open problems and future directions.